PdxCodeGuild/class_chihuahua/1 Python/labs/17 Contact List.md

         # 5) assign the list of dictionaries to self.contacts
         ...

-    def count(self):
-        # return the length of self.contacts
-        ...

     def save(self):
         # 1) open 'contacts.json' with open 'w' for write
         # 2) put self.contacts in a dictionary with the key 'contacts'